 While not everything was smooth about the transition at work, it was comforting for Sarah to know that should the process not run particularly smoothly, state law would protect her.
 “It was empowering to know that I had those protections on my side.”

 * * *

 But feeling empowered outside of work was another issue.
 Toward the beginning of her transition, Sarah had a negative experience in a bar, when a bartender was inexplicably rude to Sarah, refusing to serve her and ultimately telling her to leave.
 She strongly suspects it was because she was transitioning.
 And even worse, because there were no non-discrimination laws at that time that covered public places like bars, there was nothing she could do about it.

 “This bill would give everyone fair and equal rights right now.
 If this passes, it just makes transgender people equal—no different from anyone else.”

 – Sarah Stowe, speaking in support of #TransLawMA

 “To be kicked out for who you are, it sucks.
 I didn’t go back to that place.”

 Now that Sarah and other transgender Bay Staters have the law on their side when it comes to discrimination like this, Sarah knows what to do if this ever happens again.

-“It would has huge impact on me,” she said.
-“I feel more confident going out – and if I have issues, I will be able to stand up for myself.
+“It has huge impact on me,” she said.
+“I feel more confident going out—and if I have issues, I will be able to stand up for myself.
 I will be able to say, No, this is against the law.”

 Sarah knows that the country is evolving and coming to a national understanding of who transgender people are.
-People are hurting now and facing discrimination – but this law makes all the difference in the world.
+Across the country, people are still hurting and facing discrimination—but having the current law in place makes all the difference in the world.